 Clubcard vs Nectar: the ultimate guide

-THE idea of rewarding brand loyal supermarket shoppers with vouchers was introduced by Tesco 20 years ago.
+THE idea of rewarding brand loyal supermarket shoppers with vouchers was introduced by Tesco over 20 years ago with its famous Clubcard.

-Twelve months after the scheme's launch, Tesco Clubcard holders were reported to be spending 28% more at Tesco and 16% less at rival supermarket, Sainsbury's.
+Twelve months after the Tesco Clubcard scheme was launched in 1995, Clubcard holders were reported to spend 28% more at Tesco and 16% less at rival supermarket Sainsbury's.

-Sainsbury's responded by introducing their own loyalty scheme, Nectar.
+Sainsbury's responded by introducing their Nectar loyalty scheme in 2002.

-While both schemes are undeniably popular, they've long since stopped inspiring the slavish devotion their issuers presumably hope for.
+While both schemes are still undeniably popular, they've long since stopped inspiring the devotion their issuers presumably hope for.